-SOWK-275 Introduction to Professional Practice (3 Credits)
+SOWK-275 Pre-Practice Experience (1 Credits)

-Usually taken in the sophomore year, this course explores the diverse field of social work practice in and outside the classroom through service in a social service agency.
-Generalist social work is introduced including strength and empowerment based practice.
+This one credit course allows students to experience social work populations and organizations outside the classroom.
+Students complete 25 hours of service in an approved setting that facilitates interactions with clients and staff.
+Assignments support the integration of generalist social work models with the experience.
 Students examine the congruence of personal values with professional values, study social work ethics and learn about professional boundaries.
 Diversity and underserved client populations encountered in social work are discussed.
-Students will develop an awareness of professional identity, expectations, and practice that integrates the knowledge, values and skills of a social worker.
-Prerequisite: 210 or concurrent enrollment.
-OC
+Prerequisite: 210 or concurrent.